 Simple Future Tense | Rules, Usage, And Examples Of Simple Future Tense

-Simple future tense also called future indefinite tense is the tense we use to talk about our future plans, actions, or events.
+Simple future tense also called future indefinite tense is the tense we use to discuss our plans, actions, or events.

 What is the Simple Future Tense?

-The simple future tense or future indefinite tense is a verb tense that shows an action that will happen in the future.
+The simple future tense is a verb tense that shows an action that will happen in the future.
 That means this tense is used to talk about actions or events that are yet to happen.

-A simple future sentence is formed by using the verb “will” together with the main verb.
+A simple future sentence is formed using the auxiliary verb “will” followed by the main verb.

 Examples of Simple Future Tense Sentences